wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

-In this section of our documentation, you will learn how to install Wazuh in your local infrastructure, having the option to install the central components in the same server with an all-in-one deployment or on different servers as a distributed deployment.
+In this section of our documentation, you will learn how to install Wazuh in your infrastructure, having the option to install the central components in the same server with an all-in-one deployment or on different servers as a distributed deployment.

+You can install Wazuh to protects workloads across on-premises, virtualized, containerized and cloud-based environments.
+Alternatively, you can use our Cloud solution that delivers like software as a service (or SaaS) where no dedicated hardware is required, and everything is ready to use.

 The Wazuh solution is based on three central components and the Wazuh agent.
 The :ref:`Wazuh server <wazuh_server_installation>`, the :ref:`Wazuh indexer <wazuh_indexer_installation>`, and the :ref:`Wazuh dashboard <wazuh_dashboard_installation>` are the three central components in charge of analyzing, processing, and storing the data.
 The :ref:`Wazuh agent <installation_agents>` is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.